- Candle Safety Awareness Day Press Release

 - Keep candles out of reach of children and pets.

-126 Candle Fires Caused 2 Civilian Deaths, 27 Civilian Injuries, $2.6 Million Damages
+105 Candle Fires Caused 3 Civilian Deaths, $3.9 Million Damages

 Most Candle Fires Happen During the Winter Holidays

 In the past five years more candle fires happen between Thanksgiving and New Year’s Eve than any other time.
 Extra care should be taken with candles around the holidays.
 Increased candle use during the winter holidays leads to more candle fires at this time of year.
-Between 2010 and 2014, Dec.
-10, Christmas Day (Dec.
-25), New Year’s Eve (Dec.
-31), and Thanksgiving were the days when most candle fires occurred.
+Christmas Day had the 2nd most residential candle fires of any day during the year.

-Of the 91 candle fires in homes, nearly 40% occurred in the bedroom.
+Of the 84 candle fires in homes, 35% occurred in the bedroom.
 It is all too easy to fall asleep and leave a candle burning unattended in the bedroom.
 Remember to blow out candles before leaving a room or going to bed.

 Switch to Flameless Candles